IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/DeveloperGuide.md

 #### System tests

-To set up the system steps:
+Steps for setting up the REDCap projects:

-1. In REDCap, create a project using the
-   "Upload a REDCap project XML file" option for each of the following REDCap project files:

-        tests/projects/Visits.REDCap.xml
-        tests/projects/VisitsConfig.REDCap.xml
-        tests/projects/VisitsLog.REDCap.xml

-2. Request an API token for each of the projects you just created (or create a token if you are an admin).
-The configuration and logging project tokens need to have export and "API Import/Update" permissions.
-The data project API token needs to have "API Export" permission.

-In the configuration project (created from the VisitsConfig.REDCap.xml file):

-1. Set the log project API token in the Admin form of the existing record to the token that you got for the log project (created using file VisitsLog.REDCap.xml).

-2. Set the data source API token in the ETL Process form to the value of the API token you got for the data project (created from file Visits.REDCap.xml).

-3, If you used a different username, password, or database name than those used in the example above for the MySQL database, change the values appropriately in the database connection string field.
-The syntax to use is:

-        MySQL:<db-host>:<db-username>:<db-password>:<db-name>
+1. If you did not already set up the "Repeating Events" and "Visits" projects as described in the steps for setting up integration tests, then you need to do that now.

+You need to create SQLite test databases.
+Use the following commands

+    cd tests/output
+    sqlite3 repeating-events.db
+    sqlite3 visits.db

+When in the sqlite shell from executing the above sqlite3 commands, enter the following:

+    .databases
+    .quit

-The next thing you need to do is to create the configuration file for the Visits project:
+The next thing you need to do is to create the configuration files for the "Repeating Events" and "Visits" projects:

 1. Copy the visits configuration and SQL post-processing files from the tests/config-init directory to the tests/config directory, for example, from the top-level directory:

         cp tests/config-init/repeating-events-mysql-rules.txt tests/config
         cp tests/config-init/repeating-events-mysql.ini tests/config
+        cp tests/config-init/repeating-events-sqlite.ini tests/config
         cp tests/config-init/visits.ini tests/config
+        cp tests/config-init/visits-sqlite.ini tests/config
+        cp tests/config-init/visits-rules.txt tests/config
         cp tests/config-init/visits.sql tests/config

+2. If you have a database that supports SSL and has a certified SSL certificate, then also copy the following configuration file:

+        cp tests/config-init/mysql-ssl.ini tests/config

-2. Edit the files __tests/config/visits.ini__ and __tests/config/repeating-events-mysql.ini__, and set the following properties to appropriate values:
+3. Edit the __tests/config/visits.ini__ file and set the following properties to appropriate values:

     1. **redcap_api_url** - set this to the URL for your REDCap's API.
 Be sure to set this to the URL for the _API_, which typically ends with "/api/".

-    2. **config_api_token** - set this to the REDCap API token for your REDCap Visits Config project created above.
+    2. **data_source_api_token** - set this to the REDCap API token for your REDCap Visits project created above.

     3. **ssl_verify** - if you are using a REDCap instance for testing that has no, or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

+4. Edit the __tests/config/repeating-events-mysql.ini__ file, and set the following properties to appropriate values:

+    1. **redcap_api_url** - set this to the URL for your REDCap's API.
+Be sure to set this to the URL for the _API_, which typically ends with "/api/".

+    2. **data_source_api_token** - set this to the REDCap API token for your REDCap Repeating Events project created above.

+    3. **ssl_verify** - if you are using a REDCap instance for testing that has no, or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

+5. If you are setting up the __mysql-ssl.ini__ file, edit it and modify the values listed in the previous step.
+   In addition, set the **db_connection** property with the information for your database that supports SSL and has a certified SSL certificate.
+In addition, you need to create a **ca.crt** file in the __tests/config__ directory that is a valid certificate authority certificate file.
+If this file is missing, the MySQL SSL tests will be skipped.

-3. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.
+6. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.

-You can check the setup so far by running the following command in the top-level directory of you REDCap-ETL installation:
+You can check the setup so far for the visits tests by running the following command in the top-level directory of you REDCap-ETL installation:

         ./bin/project_info.php tests/config/visits.ini